BigBigboss02/Lambda_Feedback_Gao/citations/ref_note.md

 note:
 GPT4 will not stop the behavior of less responsieve of unsure, even when temperature is set to pretty low

+note:
+For listing question, teacher only need to input all correct questions